- Positioning Playbook

 It also gives them something else to write about.
 They have to produce a whole article, after all.
 It’s not just a tweet.

-Next, you need to create a media pack.
+Next, you need to create a press pack.
 This is a folder full of assets that you will share with reporters.

 Product images, logos, bios, product information.
 Whatever you are prepared to share that will give the reporter substance to use in their article should be included.
 Images are generally a must-have asset.